leylamemiguven/restaurant-ordering-app/README.md

 ## Restaurant Ordering App

 A web application simulating online ordering from a diner menu at a restaurant.
+You can check out the application at : https://leylas-diner-ordering-app.netlify.app/

 ## Getting Started